sjp38/hackermail/USAGE.md

 Users can forward a specific mail on the last generated list, using 'forward' sub-command.
-Similar to `thread` and `open`, it receives the identifier of the mail to reply for, on the last generated list.
+Similar to `thread` and `open`, it receives the identifier of the mail to forward, on the last generated `list` or `thread` output.
 Users can specify subject, recipients, Cc list, etc via command line.
 Then `forward` sub-command formats the basic mail, and let the user additionally make more edits interactively and finally send it, in a way pretty similar to that of `reply`.
 Again, `git send-email` setup is required.

 Writing New Mails
 =================